 Most technology companies position themselves for a competitive bake-off of features and benefits.
 They talk about “why us?”
 But the real questions that customers are considering are “why change?” and “why now?”
 Successful sales strategy requires a new approach for positioning and differentiating your offering.
 To stand out from the crowd, you need to understand that your real competitor is the status quo and that you need to help your prospects make the decision to change before you help them make the decision to choose you.

 When salespeople prepare for conversations with prospects, they usually focus on getting all of the facts straight about their offerings.
 And certainly, you need to be accurate in what you say about your solution.
 But you also need to connect with your customers – and the best way to do that is through stories.
 Telling personal stories, as well as using metaphors and analogies, helps bring your message alive in a way that reciting facts and data simply cannot.
 Once you start sharing stories as part of the way you talk to customers, you’ll see relationships change.
 Your customer relationships will be deeper and more rewarding.

 Corporate Visions can help your company create a sales strategy on a solid foundation of effective sales messages.
-Power Messaging helps your sales reps execute the most remarkable, memorable and compelling buying experiences that convince prospects to choose you.
+Power Messaging helps you execute the most remarkable, memorable and compelling sales strategy, creating buying experiences that convince prospects to choose you.